 Rewilding Britain is leading the formation of the project in collaboration with The Woodland Trust.
-We are responsible for delivering Summit to Sea’s objectives alongside our project partners ecodyfi, Marine Conservation Society (MCS), Montgomeryshire Wildlife Trust (MWT), Natural Resources Wales (NRW), PLAS Marine Special Area of Conservation, RSPB, The Waterloo Foundation, Wales Wild Land Foundation, and Whale and Dolphin Conservation.
+We are responsible for delivering Summit to Sea’s objectives alongside our project partners ecodyfi, Marine Conservation Society (MCS), Montgomeryshire Wildlife Trust (MWT), PLAS Marine Special Area of Conservation, RSPB, Wales Wild Land Foundation, WWF, and Whale and Dolphin Conservation.

 A vision of this scale requires a coordinated effort between landowners, communities, farmers, fishers, foresters, public bodies, NGOs, businesses and relevant experts.

 A locally-led Summit to Sea partnership is being established to co-manage the project with a legal entity that allows for revenue and other benefits to be shared.

 Local people - stewards of the land and sea, and the wider community - will play an integral part in shaping and co-designing the project.

 And if you would like to see more projects like Summit to Sea taking shape, please support Rewilding Britain.

 "I’ve been involved in conservation and community development programmes around the world for over 25 years now.
 More than at any other point I feel that we have a moment of opportunity, to demonstrate that renewal and hope is possible, for us, for the places we live in and for wild nature."